bluebonesx/psytask/packages/psytask/README.md

 ```

 > [!CAUTION]
-> You shouldn't modify props whatever, as it may change the default props.
+> You shouldn't modify props, whatever, as it may change the default props.
 > See one-way data flow in [Redux](https://redux.js.org/tutorials/fundamentals/part-2-concepts-data-flow) and [Vue](https://vuejs.org/guide/components/props.html#one-way-data-flow).

 A practical example: